THE COLLEGIUM

 Prof. Donald Muldrow Griffith

-Fountainhead® Tanz Theatre
+Fountainhead® Tanz Théâtre

-MusiKal TheaTre TIME KonsTrucTion
+MusiKal TheaTre TIME KonsTrucTion/b>

 "The artist must be the medium through which humanity expresses itself."

-Romare Bearden FOUNTAINHEAD® TANZ THEATRE presents ON AIRE²
+Romare Bearden FOUNTAINHEAD® TANZ Théâtre presents ON AIRE²

 A Moment in "Time"